cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-20-Part-2-pipelines.md

 ![Success](/images/handshakepassed.jpg)

-Next time, if you aren't bored out of your mind I will discuss the interesting world of telling security people you rewrote a security library as a no one on the internet, learning about threats, and of course Xplat and OpenSsl.
+Next time, if you aren't bored out of your mind I will discuss the interesting world of telling security people you wrote a new security library as a no-one on the internet, learning about threats, and of course Xplat-OpenSsl and some benchmarks thrown in for good measure.